-The Photon Sciences Directorate intends to run a full schedule (~5000 hours per year) of NSLS operations to the end of fiscal year 2014 (September 30, 2014).
+As of September 30, 2014, the NSLS permanently ceased operation.
 NSLS-II will be ramped up as rapidly as possible to serve our large and productive user community.
 The tabs below provide information related to various transition topics.

 If you have comments, suggestions or questions, please contact the Photon Sciences User Administrator, at firstname.lastname@example.org.

 The National Synchrotron Light Source has been an outstanding synchrotron facility serving a broad scientific user community for the past three decades with tremendous scientific productivity and technological and societal impact.
 For the past number of years, NSLS has consistently served over 2300 unique users annually in materials physics and engineering, chemistry, environmental and life sciences, and industry, leading to over 900 publications per year.
 This user community at NSLS constitutes a substantial portion (about ~23%) of the US light source community.
 Thus the closing of NSLS at the end of September 2014 will result in a loss of capabilities and capacities until NSLS-II is substantially built-out, and will cause significant changes in how the existing NSLS user community will conduct their research and eventually transition to NSLS-II.